kubeshop/testkube/docs/docs/articles/install/faq.md

 Yes, you can download and install Testkube in your airgapped environment as long as it has access to dockerhub (for example via artifactory) to retrieve the Testkube images.
 If that doesn't work for you please [get in touch](https://testkube.io/contact), and we will help you install Testkube as required.

-## Can I use Testkube to test applications or services thar are not running in Kubernetes
+## Can I use Testkube to test applications or services that are not running in Kubernetes

 Yes, you can use Testkube to test any applications or components as long as the cluster the Testkube agent is running in has network access to the applications or components to be tested.